rodrigopex/qsteroids/README.md

 * ```signals:```
 * ```public slots:```
 * ```private:```

+This tool is unstable.
+We need to do more tests.
+The using of this tools is your own risk.

 #### Before the injection
 This is the code before the injection.
 You only need to add the QSteroid properties and than run the script.